sebastian989/ParceSwift/README.md

 ## Usage

-ParceSwift is a delightful library for iOS.
-It's built with high quality standards to parse their dictionaries modelsquickly and safely.
+ParceSwift is a delightful library for iOS specifically Swift.
+It's built with high quality standards to parse their dictionaries models quickly and safely.

 Choose ParceSwift for your next project, or migrate over your existing projects, we guarantee you'll be happy you did!